 Early Childhood Literacy

-Through UWHC’s United to Read and Caring for Kindergartners, volunteers from the community visit Horry County Schools’ kindergarten and first grade classrooms.
+Through UWHC’s United to Read and Caring for Kindergarteners, volunteers from the community visit Horry County Schools’ kindergarten and first-grade classrooms.
 Every classroom is read a book and participates in an activity related to the book’s theme.
 These events promote the importance of early childhood literacy and volunteerism within Horry County.
 The students see the volunteers as mentors and enjoy the event just as much as the volunteers do.